Li-Research-Group/Li-Group/_pages/join.md

 ## Graduate Positions

 Currently there are no openings in the group.
-When new opportunities occur, I will advertise on AEESP's [job board](https://www.aeesp.org/jobs).
-I will also look through students already admitted to Rutgers, and you can learn more about the application process on CEE's [website](https://cee.rutgers.edu/apply-1).
+When new opportunities arise, we will advertise on AEESP's [job board](https://www.aeesp.org/jobs).
+We will also look through students already admitted to Rutgers, and you can learn more about the application process on CEE's [website](https://cee.rutgers.edu/apply-1).

 ## Undergraduate Research Opportunities

-If you are an undergraduate student and interested to get research experiences from our group, you are welcome to contact Dr. Li (email [yalin.li@rutgers.edu](mailto:yalin.li@rutgers.edu)) with the subject line: **Undergraduate Research Opportunity: \<YOUR NAME\>**.
-Please indicate your academic/research experiences in the email with your CV/resume.
+Rutgers provides many research opportunities for undergraduate students through the [Aresty Research Center](https://aresty.rutgers.edu/) and [LSAMP](https://lsamp-nb.rutgers.edu/) program (during the semester and summer).
+If you are an undergraduate student and interested to get research experiences from our group, be sure to check out our projects in these programs.

 ## About Rutgers–New Brunswick